jundalisay/superb/content/en/research/descartes/world/chapter-15.md

 [47] This shift from volume to surface as a measure of a body's magnitude only further confuses the question of the parameters of "motion" or "force."

-[48] The surface varies as the square of the ball's radius, the volume as its cube; hence, the ratio of surface to volume varies as 1/radius and so decreases with increasing radius.
+[48] The surface varies as the square of the ball's radius, the volume as its cube.
+Hence, the ratio of surface to volume varies as 1/radius.
+And so, it decreases while the radius increases.

 [49] Here again a principle of natural economy substitutes for a missing mechanism; cf. above, n.
 10.